 If you invite them.......you need to feed them!
 And not just popcorn! - although this little stand was a popular site to visit.
 It was the first booth I made, down in my basement during the cold month of March.
 In my enthusiasm, I pieced it all together permanently - never thinking ahead about moving it upstairs, into a truck, and over to Mary Jo's!
-I got smart really fast after that realization dawned on me!
+I got smart really fast after that!
 Everything else now comes apart for easy moving and reassembly.
 Nonetheless, the popcorn stand made it to the carnival and will live to see future ones!

 A few other games rounded out the evening.
 We had an "estimating jar" stuffed with candy.
 Each family was invited to make a guess at the total amount of items inside.
 The family who won the jar was just one number away from the correct total!
 We also had a "Cookie Walk" - playing for giant chocolate chip cookies, awarded to whomever was standing on the correct number when the music stopped.

 The final game was an "egg and spoon" race.
 I love the game I found with plastic eggs that break open when they drop - with a little bean bag "yolk" inside!
 When the winners crossed the finish line, they were generously sprinkled with confetti and cheered for by the whole crowd.
 Many kids came back to play over and over just so they could be re-showered with confetti (and win another circus-striped lollipop!)

 How could we possibly end the hot summer evening without a wild and crazy water balloon fight orchestrated by the dads?
 I had no idea this was about to happen.
 The guys just put it all together, had a wonderful time with their kids, and demonstrated once again the lasting joy and happy memories that come from gatherings such as this!

 And there you have it!
 Our first annual family carnival in only 4 installments!
 Maybe next year we'll have it at my house, probably in the spring - that will give us some space for our first annual